 Is the water from the rock story the same incident in Exodus 17 and Numbers 20 or are they two separate incidents?

-The two events of Exodus 17:1-7 and Numbers 20:1-13 occurred in two different regions, Wilderness of Sin and Wilderness of Zin) and at two different times.
+The two events of Exodus 17:1-7 and Numbers 20:1-13 occurred in two different regions and two different times.
 Here are the passages.

 |Exodus 17:1-3, 5-6|

 Then all the congregation of the sons of Israel journeyed by stages from the wilderness of Sin, according to the command of the LORD, and camped at Rephidim, and there was no water for the people to drink.Therefore the people quarreled with Moses and said, “Give us water that we may drink.” . . .But the people thirsted there for water; and they grumbled against Moses and said, “Why, now, have you brought us up from Egypt, to kill us and our children and our livestock with thirst?”Then the LORD said to Moses, “Pass before the people and take with you some of the elders of Israel; and take in your hand your staff with which you struck the Nile, and go.
 “Behold, I will stand before you there on the rock at Horeb; and you shall strike the rock, and water will come out of it, that the people may drink.”
 And Moses did so in the sight of the elders of Israel.(NASB)